-Head the Central Park (photos below) with the family for the splash pad and bountiful playground equipment.
+Head the Central Park (photos below) with the family for the splash pad and bountiful playground equipment on warm days.
 Beutter Park is home to sweeping water displays, plus the new Ball Band Biergarten, which hosts live music on summer nights.
 Nearby, at Ironworks Plaza, is the site of the Mishawaka Farmers Market.
 It’s open Sundays from 11 a.m. to 3 p.m. between May and September.
 If you’re looking for an afternoon snack, Jack’s Donuts (they serve ice cream too!)

 If you’re not quite done wandering through green spaces, historic Battell Park and Kamm Island are worth a visit too.

 Dinner at Jesús Latin Grill and Tequila Bar